Yaqub Nanautawi: Career

 In 1852, Muhammad Yaqub was appointed as a teacher in Government College Ajmer.
 At the recommendation of the College principal, he was offered the post of Deputy collector, which he rejected.
 He was transferred to Banaras, and later promoted to the post of Deputy Inspector, Saharanpur.

 In 1866, Muhammad Yaqub was appointed as the principal of Darul Uloom Deoband.
 Concerning his appointment in the Deoband seminary, Muhammad Miyan Deobandi writes that, "Seeing the increase in students day to day, it became a concern to get good teachers and thus Maulana Muhammad Yaqub was called to be the principal who was then teaching either in Ajmer or somewhere else."

 Students of Muhammad Yaqub include most of the second-generation Islamic scholars such as Mahmud Hasan Deobandi, Aziz-ur-Rahman Usmani, Sayyid Mumtaz Ali, Hafiz Muhammad Ahmad, Khalil Ahmad Saharanpuri and Ashraf Ali Thanwi.

+Yaqub authored Sawaneh Umri Hazrat Maulana Qasim Nanutawi, a biography of Qasim Nanautawi which was translated into Arabic by Arif Jameel Mubarakpuri as Al-Imām Muhammad Qasim An-Nanawtawi Kama Ra’aituhu.

 Death and legacy

 Muhammad Yaqub Nanautavi died of cholera at age 51 in 1884 and was buried in his hometown, Nanauta.